luci-project/eval-atc23/libxcrypt/README.md

     ./cleanup.sh

-The following documentation contains a detailed description of the steps to reproduce the zlib artifacts of the paper.
+The following documentation contains a detailed description of the steps to reproduce the libxcrypt artifacts of the paper.

 However, all steps described bellow can also be automatically executed with